kronostechnologies/build/circleci/README.md

 ### CIRCLE_REPOSITORY_URL
 The repo url.
 This variable is auto set by circleci.

+### CIRCLECI
+A flag that indicates if the environment is a circleci environment or not.

+### CI
+Same as CIRCLECI.

 ### DEPLOY_PREFIX
 The `--prefix` fpm option overrides.
 Default is `/srv/kronos/${CIRCLE_PROJECT_REPONAME}`.